auctumnus/page/src/colophon.md

 This site is written on Manjaro Linux on a Thinkpad T440p using Neovim from wherever I'm living, in Markdown, SCSS, Javascript, Nunjucks, et cetera, and then fed through Eleventy to produce the actual HTML.
+You can see the actual code [on github][gh] - the actual deployed files are under the "gh-pages" branch.

 {% image "desktop.png", "Desktop screenshot", "A screenshot of the dev process - you'll have to open it in a new tab to see it at a decent size" %}